-anahita azrahimi is a visual artist and professional arts manager.
-Anahita creates abstract collage paintings.
-Her love of collage has inspired her to commit to a year-long #collagediet challenge, where she creates an original collage each day.
-As an arts manager, Anahita is passionate about helping arts organizations and independent artists realize their goals and potential with high-impact and simple solutions.
-She has had the pleasure of working with established arts organizations such as Creative Trust, Theatre Direct and Dancemakers to name a few.
+anahita azrahimi is a visual artist and seasoned arts manager.
+Anahita is passionate about helping arts organizations and independent artists realize their goals and potential with high-impact and simple solutions.
+She has had the pleasure of working with great arts organizations such as Creative Trust, Theatre Direct and Dancemakers to name a few.
 She sits on the advisory board of the Arts Management program at Centennial College and Theatre Direct’s International WeeFestival.
 She has served on the board of Modern Times Stage Company, the steering committee of Cultural Pluralism in the Arts Movement, and as a juror for Dora Mavor Moore Awards - Dance section, and the Ontario Arts Council.

 "As an independent artist who has worked to build her own business, I am as passionate as one can be about opportunities that celebrate artistic excellence, help nurture an artist’s entrepreneurial spirit, and encourage public accessibility to fabulous art.
 It’s even better if these opportunities don’t cost an arm and a leg to participate in!
 Toronto Outdoor Art Exhibition is all those things and more.
-I have certainly found my perfect match and it is an honour to become a member of this dedicated team of board members and staff.
-I look forward to seeing this incredible organization continue to flourish and grow."
+I am ecxited to work with a stellar team to help this incredible organization continue to flourish and grow."

-Rachel is an event programmer, volunteer coordinator and project manager whose primary focus is facilitating local, accessible engagement with diverse and initiative arts and culture.
-She commonly works on several Toronto wide events, mostly recently as Programming Project Manager for Toronto for Everyone an Honest Farewell.
-Annually she works on Nuit Blanche Toronto and Doors Open Toronto.
-Delving briefly into the education sector as Lead Event Coordinator for the Office of Research and Innovation at Ryerson University she returned to the arts as a volunteer for Story Planet, enabling child and youth access to the arts.
+Rachel is an event programmer, volunteer coordinator and project manager whose primary focus is facilitating local, accessible engagement with diverse and innovative arts and culture.
+She commonly works on several Toronto-wide events, mostly recently as Programming Project Manager for Toronto for Everyone an Honest Farewell.
+Annually, she works on Nuit Blanche Toronto and Doors Open Toronto.
+Delving briefly into the education sector as Lead Event Coordinator for the Office of Research and Innovation at Ryerson University, she returned to the arts as a volunteer for Story Planet, enabling child and youth access to the arts.
 Finding volunteerism as a deeply meaningful way to engage with the arts Rachel began volunteer managing.
 She coordinated the amazing volunteers for The SummerWorks Performance Festival in 2016.
 She is currently the Operations and Events Coordinator for Scarborough Arts and ever passionate about the transformative quality of the arts.

 Artist Relations Coordinator